plsuwu/plsuwu/src/docs/writeups/speakfriend.md

 author: "huntress"
 date: "2023-10-21"
 published: true
+tags: ["capture the flag", "forensics", "huntress", "reversing", "web", "networks"]
 ---

 # Speakfriend

 <aside>
-👻 It seems like this website was compromised.
+    <strong>Challenge</strong>: It seems like this website was compromised.
 We found this file that seems to be related... can you make any sense of these and uncover a flag?
 </aside>

-We are given a `main.7z` and a URL to a webpage, though I suspect there is nothing surface-level to see here - a cursory glance through the source and various pages indicates that this assumption is *probably* correct.
+We are given a `main.7z` archive alongside a containerized webserver instance, though I suspect there is nothing surface-level to see here - a cursory glance through the source and various pages indicates that this assumption is *probably* correct.

 ![Standard Bootstrap template stuff](/img/speakfriend_img/Untitled.png)

-Standard Bootstrap template stuff
+>Standard Bootstrap template stuff

 ```html
 $ curl --insecure 'https://chal.ctf.games:32032'